cube-drone/rt0/players-guide/src/gm/adventure/act1.md

 ## Quest 1.
 Get to the Daybreak Institute
-* Players touch down in the [Passenger Concourse](./locations/joyeuse/airlock.md#passenger-concourse), along with enough NPC teenagers to count up to 8.
+* Players touch down in the [Passenger Concourse](./locations/joyeuse/airlock.md#passenger-concourse), along with some NPC teenagers to fill out the crowd a little bit.
 * X0XI's voice greets them and instructs them to proceed, through customs, to the Daybreak Institute as quickly as possible.
 * Some Eddies offer to help with luggage.
 The players do not have luggage: it was deemed too heavy and expensive.

-### Customs
+### 1.1 Customs
-* An unpleasant experience with some proto-fascists.
+* An unpleasant experience with some proto-fascist unpleasant security folks.
 * Here, we introduce a key ally for the players: either...
    * The Hermit: Herman Ito, of Itophonics Industries, trying to negotiate a shipment of supplies with the Executare
    * Strength: Julianna Forza, of the Executare, with her German Shepherd, Snagga - the "good" cop, if such a thing can be said to exist.